Rseroussi/cs393r_starter/README.md

 # cs393r_starter

+## Docker File Renaming instructions
+docker file originally from: https://github.com/DFKI-NI/turtlebot4_dev_container/tree/main

+While I was testing I renamed the folder to cs393r_starter_ros2, which you will have to do to run the docker build.

+The docker builds, but I have not found the special way to finesse the image into existance.

+created a docker run command in the makefile called "docker_build_image" to call it use "make docker_build_image", it doesn't work but I was trying to pull it from the devcontainer json information in the github linked.

 ## Using this Repo
 You will be using a duplicate of this repo for all development in the class.
 This repo provides starter code for the ROS subscriptions, publishers and control loops you will be using.